EdJoPaTo/website-stalker-example/work/frame/de-en-desktop.md

 See what others are saying
 ----------

-Read some of our reviews and customer testimonials
+Read some of our reviews and customer testimonials.

 [Go to reviews](https://frame.work/blog/category/reviews)